|

 of

-sources including many of my own recollections and experiences.
+sources across the years, including many of my own recollections and experiences and those of colleagues past and present.

-information is welcomed on any of the operators, routes and
+information is welcomed on the operators, routes and

 services featured on the web site,